pbradleylab/2023-anvio-comparison/README.md

 The snakemake workflow is used to run the main analysis and generation of the files.

-All scripts used for figure and in the workflow are found in the `workflow/scripts/` folder The individual Rscripts are used to generate the figures.
+All scripts used for figure and in the workflow are found in the `workflow/scripts/` folder.
+- The individual Rscripts are used to generate the figures.
-The python scripts are used to generate figures.
+- The python scripts are used to generate figures.